-“When can I return to running after pregnancy?” is a common question I get asked a lot by my clients who are itching to get back to it and wondering when it is the right time.
+“When can I return to running after pregnancy?” is a common question I get asked a lot by my clients who are itching to get back to it and wondering when the right time is.

-A quick internet search shows why everyone is so confused.
+A quick internet search reveals why everyone is so confused.

-The answers out there seem to range from after your 6 weeks doctors check to “when you feel you are ready”.
+The answers out there seem to range from after your 6 weeks doctors check to “when you feel you're ready”.

-I’m sorry, but 6 weeks after giving birth is way too soon to be running.
-You might feel okay, but at 6 weeks postnatal your still very much in the healing phase (now recognized as the 4th trimester).
-Your levels progesterone (which are thought to cause unstable joints and increased muscle laxity) are still very high increasing the risk of developing pelvic organ prolapse.
+You might feel okay, but at 6 weeks postnatal you're still very much in the healing phase (now recognized as the 4th trimester).

 I get it- I really do.

-It’s a sucky answer, I know, but the honest one.
+It’s a sucky answer, but the honest one.

 There isn’t one blanket rule for everyone.

-A mum who has a had a c-section will have a different recovery path to one who didn’t.
+A c-section mom will have a different path to recovery to a mom who had a vaginal delivery.

-I always ask a lot of questions to assess where your body is now and what you might need to do to run without injury.
+The smart thing to do is ask lots of questions to check in with where your body is now and what you might need to do to run without injury.

-There are a lot of factors to consider:
+There are a lots of things to consider:

 This last one is a big question.